-What’s happening in November 2019?
-Here at the Almanac, we think of November as the month of food, when the best of cooks can shine and the best of eaters will surely get their fill.
+What’s happening in November?
+Here at the Almanac, we think of November as the month of food, when the best of cooks can shine and the best of eaters will surely get their fill ahead of winter.
 Here’s what November brings—from weather forecasts to folklore!

 And the dead leaves lie huddled and still,